NASA-IMPACT/data_share/README.md

 2. Data type: images, jpg

 You can download the files from: `s3://cloudstreet-datashare`.
 You will need an AWS account to download the data.

+### Additional Images
+The development of machine learning models requires additional data with negative images (i.e. images that do not contain the phenomena of interest) that are used for training the model.
+Within this data we include 334 negative images that can be used interchangably between the models as null images for training.